 (1) To note the background information on the UN 2023 Water Conference contained in the aannex;

-(2) To endorse the expected contribution and involvement of WMO in the UN 2023 Water Conference, as presented in the aannex.
+(2) To endorse the expected contribution and involvement of WMO in the UN 2023 Water Conference, as presented in the annex.

+The Executive Council Requests the Secretary General to align WMO Contributions to the Water Conference with the WMO Vision and Strategy for Hydrology and associated Plan of Action for Water in conformance with previous decisions of WMO Commissions and relevant bodies.
+[Mr. D. Muller]

 See the annex to the present decision.

 _______